While countless workers dream of retirement, millions more have decided to work full time or part time after age 65.

 - Wait to collect Social Security.
-Delaying claiming your benefits until age 70 earns you payments that are much larger than if you had started claiming at or before your full retirement age.
+Delaying claiming your benefits up until age 70 earns you payments that are much larger than if you had started claiming at or before your full retirement age.

 - Keep adding to your retirement savings.

 - Leave your nest egg untouched longer.
 This means having more money to use later and giving your savings more time to grow and compound.

 A few years ago, MarketWatch cited these findings from the National Bureau of Economic Research:

 “The longer you work, the longer you can add to your retirement savings, the more time they have to grow, and the less you will need when you eventually retire.
 Throw in the boost to Social Security as well, and ‘delaying retirement by one year is roughly 3.5 times as impactful as saving an additional 1% of wages for 30 years,’ calculated financial researchers recently.”

 A job gives you projects to complete, tasks to perform, deadlines to meet and co-workers to team up with.